samuelcavendish/samuelcavendish.github.io/_posts/2022-03-11-injectable.md

 ### Putting the power in your hands

-When authoring a library like this, it's imposible to cater to everyones expectations.
+When authoring a library like this, it's impossible to cater to everyones expectations.
 Lets take an example:

 ```
 [Inject]